Homogeneity in Coxeter groups and split crystallographic groups: Homogeneity in torsion-generated hyperbolic groups

 \subsubsection{Relative Stallings, JSJ, centered splittings}

 \begin{de} Let $G$ be a group and let $H$ be a subgroup of $G$.
-A decomposition $\Delta$ of $G$ as a graph of groups is said to be relative to $H$ if $H$ is contained in a conjugate of one of the vertex groups of $\Delta$, or, equivalently, if $H$ is elliptic in the Bass-Serre tree of $\Delta$. \end{de}
+A decomposition $\Delta$ of $G$ as a graph of groups is said to be \emph{relative to} $H$ if $H$ is contained in a conjugate of one of the vertex groups of $\Delta$, or, equivalently, if $H$ is elliptic in the Bass-Serre tree of $\Delta$. \end{de}

 \begin{de} Let $G$ be a hyperbolic group and let $H$ be a subgroup of $G$.
-A Stallings decomposition of $G$ relative to $H$, denoted by $\mathbf{S}_{G,H}$, is a decomposition of $G$ as a graph of groups with finite edge groups relative to $H$ whose vertex groups do not split non-trivially over finite groups relative to $H$.
+A \emph{Stallings decomposition} of $G$ relative to $H$, denoted by $\mathbf{S}_{G,H}$, is a decomposition of $G$ as a graph of groups with finite edge groups relative to $H$ whose vertex groups do not split non-trivially over finite groups relative to $H$.
 Note that such a splitting is not unique in general, but the conjugacy classes of one-ended vertex groups relative to $H$ do not depend on a particular Stallings decomposition of $G$ relative to $H$.
-These vertex groups are called the one-ended factors of $G$ relative to $H$. \end{de}
+These vertex groups are called the \emph{one-ended factors} of $G$ relative to $H$. \end{de}

 We denote by $\mathcal{Z}$ the class of groups that are virtually cyclic with infinite center.
 Any hyperbolic group $G$ that is one-ended relative to a subgroup $H\subset G$ has a canonical splitting over $\mathcal{Z}$ relative to $H$, that is a splitting that can be constructed in a natural and uniform way (see \cite{Sel97, Bow98, GL16}).
 This decomposition is a powerful tool to study the group $G$ and its first-order theory.
 We refer to the canonical JSJ decomposition over $\mathcal{Z}$ constructed in \cite{GL16} by means of the tree of cylinders as \emph{the} $\mathcal{Z}$-JSJ decomposition of $G$ relative to $H$, denoted by $\mathbf{JSJ}_{G,H}$.
-Proposition \ref{JSJ} below summarizes the properties of $\mathbf{JSJ}_{G,H}$ that will be useful, and we refer the reader to \cite{GL16} for further details.
+We collect below some definitions and results that will be useful in our proofs.

+\begin{de} Let $G$ be a hyperbolic group, let $H$ be a subgroup of $G$.
+Suppose that $G$ is one-ended relative to $H$.
+Let $T$ be a splitting of $G$ over $\mathcal{Z}$ relative to $H$.
+A vertex $v$ of $T$ and its stabilizer $G_v$ are said to be \emph{rigid} if $G_v$ is \emph{universally elliptic}, i.e., if it is elliptic in every splitting of $G$ over $\mathcal{Z}$ relative to $H$.
+Otherwise, $v$ and $G_v$ are said to be \emph{flexible}.\end{de}